 Many novice performers often feel discouraged when confronted with the task of mastering "scales."
 Some might have a basic understanding of a scale or two but encounter challenges when attempting to translate that knowledge into musical expression.
 There's a sense of enigma or enchantment surrounding the origins of ideas for these impromptu melodies and licks.
 When you factor in the complexities of finger placement and the various possible note positions, it's no surprise that players find improvisation to be a formidable endeavor.

 Melody and Chord

 This is the technique of combining the chords and melody of a song or composition.
-It is unique to jazz and ultimately requires an extensive chord vocabulary and a strong grip on harmony – the how chords work together.
-The concepts can be applied to Blues or any style of music.
+It is unique to jazz and ultimately requires an extensive chord vocabulary and a firm grip on harmony – the how of chords work together, what substitutions, additions, embellishments, etc can be applied.

-Here are link to blues and blues influenced songs & playalongs right here on LearningUkulele.com.
+Here are links to blues and blues influenced songs & play-along tracks right here on LearningUkulele.com.